Canada has swiftly risen to the bucket list of many this year, and not without good reason. It is after all, ridiculously beautiful:

 3. See the Northern Lights

-If you’re not familiar with Canada, I have to bust another myth here: these are hard to see, and there’s only a few spots where your chances of seeing them are very high.
-We spent a few weeks in one of the best places in the world to see them (Whitehorse, Yukon) and had ZERO sightings last year.
-Just enjoy the scenery regardless, and hope for the best.
-Canada is beautiful either way!
+If you're not familiar with Canada, I have to bust another myth here: these are hard to see, and there's only a few spots where your chances of seeing them are very high.
+For more detailed tips, check our Northern Lights guide here.
+Your best bet is to do a tour, particularly multi-day ones where guides will wake you if there's aurora activity.

 8. Witness the leaves change colour